sider/sider-docs/docs/enterprise/minio.md

 ## Automatically Delete Old Traces

-As stated above, objects on Minio will grow and hugely consumes disk space.
-If you allow the deletion of old traces, you can configure the Minio server to automatically delete old objects.
+As stated above, objects on MiniO will grow and hugely consumes disk space.
+If you allow the deletion of old traces, you can configure the MiniO server to automatically delete old objects.
 After installing Sider Enterprise and configuring environment variables, run the following command.
-In this case, objects on Minio older than 180 days will be deleted.
+In this case, objects on MiniO older than 180 days will be deleted.

 ```console
 docker run \